marcopennekamp/lore/spec/02-types.md

 ### Parametric Types

 In the MVL, we aim to support a very basic form of **parametric types**.
 That means we support **type variables** for functions and classes.
 A type variable's upper bound is always `Any`, for simplicity reasons, and classes can only be invariant; only lists have the ability to be covariant.

-In multiple-dispatch, a function declared with type variables is treated as if its parameter had the upper bound as its type, which currently is always `Any`.
+##### Multiple Dispatch

+In **multiple-dispatch**, a function with parametric types can be in the fit if the given input type satisfies the constraints of the type variables.
+We only have one such notion of constraints: Upper type bounds.
+Hence, any type variables in a function's input type are substituted with their upper type bound, which currently is always `Any`.
 Let's say we define the following function:

  ```
 function append[A](list: [A], element: A): [A] = ...
  ```

 In the context of multiple-dispatch resolution, this function would be registered as `append(list: [Any], element: Any): [Any]`.
-(This is WRONG.
-We need to express the relationship that the list type, the element type and the return type have all the same element type.)
 We can specialize this function:

 ```
 function append(list: [String], element: String): [String] = ...
 ```

-This is obviously a specialization and can be used to implement `append` specifically for String elements.
-However, the following function is not a specialization:
+This is obviously a **specialization** and can be used to implement `append` specifically for String elements.
+The following function is also a specialization, though not an intuitive one:

 ```
 function append(list: [String], element: Int): [Int] = ...
 ```

-It is a different kind of function altogether, because the element types are different.

-**TODO:** It doesn't seem to be quite as straight-forward to implement multiple-dispatch for parametric type as I initially thought.
-I will have to dig into this more and especially revise all the multi-function definitions with parametric types in mind before I start to implement this.
+That function will be chosen if we have a String list and an Int element.

+##### Type Inference

+Parametric types in **type inference** are a bit trickier.
+Inference in a type system with type variables, intersection types, and function types is generally undecidable, so an ad-hoc algorithm would definitely only cover a subset of possible inferences.
+Since type inference is a compile-time-only process, we don't have as stringent performance requirements as with the subtyping algorithm.
+Thus, I am considering to use a constraint solver for type inference, even if it's only for local inference.